olipratt/swagger-conformance/examples/readme.md

 |-----------|------|--------|--------|
 |colour|`string`|`hexcolour`|`#` and six hex chars, e.g. `#3FE7D9`|

-By default, clearly `swaggerconformance` won't know what this is, will just generate string data as input for parameters of this format, and so your API will for most requests just be rejecting them with some `4XX` response because the parameter format isn't correct.
-You would much prefer that valid hex colours were being generated to test more successful API requests.
+By default, clearly `swaggerconformance` won't know what this is, and will just generate string data as input for parameters of this format.
+So for most requests your API will just be rejecting them with some `4XX` response because the parameter isn't of the correct format.
+You might prefer that valid hex colours were being generated to test a greater number of successful API requests.
+New type support can be added into `swaggerconformance` fairly easily.

 The first step here is to create a `ValueTemplate` which can build a hypothesis strategy to generate these `hexcolour` values: